Feng6611/Obsidian-File-Ignore/README.md

 # 📁 File Ignore

-An Obsidian plugin that controls file indexing by managing dot prefixes (hidden attributes), providing a .gitignore-like experience.
+An Obsidian plugin that controls file indexing by managing dot prefixes (hidden attributes) on files/folders, providing a `.gitignore`-like experience.

 English | [简体中文](README-zh.md)

-## 💡 Background
+## Motivation

-When using Obsidian to manage repositories with numerous files (like Next.js projects), you might encounter these issues:

-- Obsidian indexes all files (including node_modules), resulting in extremely slow startup
-- Lack of file filtering mechanism similar to .gitignore
-- Manual management of hidden files is tedious and error-prone
+- I use Next.js to manage my blog, writing and publishing through Obsidian.
+However, `/node_modules` was a headache as Obsidian indexed everything, causing extremely slow startup.

-This plugin leverages Obsidian's default behavior of not indexing "dot-prefixed hidden files" to provide a simple file filtering solution.
-Tests show startup time improvement from 10s to near-instant.
+- Leveraging Obsidian's default behavior of not indexing "dot-prefixed hidden files", I developed this plugin to change indexing behavior by modifying file names.
+- Before using the plugin, opening the repository took about 10s; after using it, it opens almost instantly.

+### Related Scenarios

+When your Obsidian vault contains numerous non-note files (like code repositories, attachments, caches):

+*   🐢 **Slow Startup & Performance Bottlenecks**: Obsidian tries to index all files (including `node_modules`, `.git`, large attachment folders), leading to long startup times, high RAM and CPU usage, and sluggish operations.
+*   🔍 **Cluttered Workspace**: Global search results get polluted by irrelevant content from `node_modules`, etc.; the graph view becomes crowded and hard to read due to numerous non-note files.
+*   ⚙️ **Limited Built-in Exclusion**: Obsidian's built-in "Exclude files" option often fails to truly prevent performance hits from indexing and isn't convenient to configure.

+---

 ![Settings Page](setting.png)

+## 🚀 Features

+*   **File Filtering**: Specify files or folders to ignore based on rules.
+*   **Hide Files**: Add a dot (.) prefix to matched files/folders, making them invisible to Obsidian.
+*   **Show Files**: Remove the previously added dot prefix, restoring visibility.
+*   **.gitignore-Style Patterns**: Use familiar patterns for configuration.
+*   **Index Control**: Prevent Obsidian from indexing and processing irrelevant content.

-## ⚡️ Usage
+## ⚙️ Usage

 ### Matching Rules